 This example shows some of the most relevant terms for the Rock Content Community, seen through SEMrush’s “Keyword Tracking” tool.

+II.
 Opportunities for topic clusters

 In addition to tracking the keywords that we have already ranked, while doing a good SEO report it is important to find some opportunities that we are not yet taking advantage of.

 This is when you will discover gaps and opportunities to generate more traffic.

 SEMrush has an excellent tool for finding long tail keywords, the Keyword Magic Tool.
 From a keyword like “Digital Marketing”, it presents several opportunities for satellite posts and words never used:

 Another one that gives you really cool insights is Answer the Public:

 That works as a head tail followed by questions, prepositions, conjunctions etc.